LeeMarshall1113/Sora2Detector/README.md

 ## 🚀 Future Enhancements

 * More accurate AI models trained with more data
+* Fix the bug with the output of some being blank when it should say ai (high priority bugfix)
+* fix the output of the precentages to be what the ai says (high priority bugfix)
 * Have a lightweight option availible
-* Make the website function properly
+* Make the website function properly for hosting
-* Option to select between deifferent video AI detection (IE sora vs Veo 3)
+* Option to select between different video AI detection (IE sora2 vs Veo 3)
-* Create an Omni detector for
+* Create an Omni detector for a large variety of ai detectors
-* Ensure other hardware is supported (ie Intel and Nvidia
+* Ensure other hardware is supported (ie Intel and Nvidia)
 * Have it work on social media platforms to help seemlessly check for AI
 * Have the way I trained the AI be made open to allow other people do the same
+* Deal with potential poison pill of Sora2
 *

 ---